 Any later increase cannot be within 12 months of a previous increase [see Residential Tenancies Act 1995 (SA) ss 55(1)-(2)].

 When rent is to be increased, the tenant must be given at least 60 days written notice, setting out the amount of the increase and the day on which it is to take effect.
 There is no limit to the amount by which rent can be increased.
-A tenant who thinks that rent is excessive can apply to the Residential Tenancies Tribunal for an order to that effect.
+A tenant who thinks that rent is excessive can apply to the South Australian Civil and Administrative Tribunal (SACAT) for an order to that effect.
 If the Tribunal finds that the rent is excessive it can fix a maximum rent for up to one year.

 A fixture is something that has become attached to the land or built into the premises in such a way that it is part of the land or building and no longer has a separate identity.
 Fixtures become part of the land to which they are attached.